Generalized linear models with spatial dependence and a functional covariate: Asymptotic Inference

-\section{Asymptotic inference}
+\section{Asymptotic Inference}

-There are two common types of asymptotic context in spatial statistics with discrete spatial indices, typically referred to as the {\it repeating lattice} context and the {\it expanding lattice} context.
+There are two common types of asymptotic context in spatial statistics with discrete spatial indices, typically referred to as the {\it repeating lattice} context and the {\it expanding lattice} context \citep[cf.][]{V11}.
 The repeating lattice context refers to the sample size growing large through independent realizations of a fixed grid structure.
-It means that we have independent realizations $\{(\bm{X}_k, \bm{y}_k)\}_{k=1}^N$ where $\bm{X}_k(t)=(X_{k,1}(t), \cdots, X_{k,n}(t))^\top$, $t \in \ttt$ and $\bm{y}_k = (y(\mbs_1)_k, \cdots, y(\mbs_n)_k)^\top$ follow model (\ref{model}).
-In this asymptotic context, we can add log composite likelihoods of the independent realizations, similarly to what we would do in the usual independent and identically distributed case.
-We do assume that the truncation level $p=p_N$ increases asymptotically as $N \rightarrow \infty$.
+It means that we have $N$ independent realizations $\{(\bm{X}_k, \bm{y}_k)\}_{k=1}^N$ where $\bm{X}_k=(X_{k,1}, \cdots, X_{k,n})^\top$ and $\bm{y}_k = (y(\mbs_1)_k, \cdots, y(\mbs_n)_k)^\top$ follow model (\ref{model}).
+We refer to the number $N$ of independent realizations as the \textit{repeating size}.
+In this asymptotic context, we can add log composite likelihoods of the independent realizations, similarly to what we would do in the usual independent and identically distributed (iid) case.
+We do assume that the truncation level $p=p_N$ increases asymptotically as the repeating size $N$ goes to infinity.
+Throughout this section, our focus is on the repeating lattice context, while we will discuss the extension to the expanding lattice context in the supplement.

+Composite likelihood asymptotics under a repeating lattice context generally involve the Godambe information matrix \citep[cf.][]{G60}, which is defined as the sandwich information matrix.
+If the composite likelihood is a true log likelihood function, then the Godambe information reduces to Fisher information.
+The precise definition of Godambde information will be presented in \autoref{s4.1}.
+In the finite-dimensional case, under regularity conditions, we may expect an asymptotic normality with asymptotic variance being the inverse Godambe information as follows:

+where $\hat{\bm{\theta}} \in \R^p$ is the MCLE and $\normal(\bm{0}_p, I_{p\times p})$ denotes the $p$-dimensional normal distribution with mean $0 \in \R^p$ and covariance matrix equal to the $p\times p$ identity matrix $I_{p\times p}$ \citep[cf.][]{L88, V11}.
+However, in FDA, such weak convergence under strong norm may not be feasible even when the responses are independent \citep[cf.][]{CMS07}.
+Therefore, we instead derive an asymptotic normality for quadratic form \citep[cf.][]{MS05}.
+The Godambe information matrix will play an important role in our inference, particularly related to the asymptotic variance.

+\autoref{s4.1} introduces the notations used in the theoretical development. \autoref{s4.3} establishes the consistency of the maximum log composite likelihood estimator and provides limiting distribution results.
+The technical conditions required for the asymptotic theory are presented in \autoref{s4.2}.